-Is it surprising for you to read that all it takes to make your relationship much happier is to give it an extra five hours per week?
-Five hours to a happy relationship!
+Six hours to a happy relationship?
+Is it surprising for you to read that all it takes to make your relationship much happier is to give it an extra six hours per week?

-If you’re curious, this is what you can do to adapt these five hours to enhance your relationship:
+If you’re curious, this is what you can do to enhance your relationship.

 Before each of you separate in the morning to go to work, school or wherever, make sure you establish what Stan Tatkin (2011) calls a “launching ritual”.
 This can be a snuggle in bed before getting up, or finding out something about what your partner will be doing that day, like having a meeting with a client, lunch with a friend, going for a dental appointment or taking a child to an extra class.
 How you launch or part from the relationship world into the world outside the relationship can influence the quality and amount of support, confidence and energy you feel while engaging in your day.